 Now, there is something we can all agree on.
 Some people are always unpleasant to be around.
 They can either be psychologically annoying or physically unkempt.

 These are some of the characteristics they might have:

 - They are negative people.

-- They only look for problems, freely giving out critiques.
-They always see the glass as half empty.
+- They only look for problems, freely giving out criticism, and always see the glass as half empty.